WebexCC-SA/LAB-1111/docs/Messaging.md

 In this lab, you'll learn how to customize your organization's messaging settings.
 We'll discuss possible changes at the organization level, then use the Messaging template to apply settings for a specific user group.

-The [Messaging default vs template settings chart](template_assets/MessagingSettings.pdf){:target="_blank"} chart shows which settings are set by default and which can be customized for groups using the template.
+The [Messaging default vs template settings chart](template_assets/MessagingSettings.pdf){:target="_blank"} shows which settings are set by default and which can be customized for groups using the template.
 Use the chart as a quick reference to compare default settings with customizable options to fit your organization’s needs.

 <table>
   <tbody>